valohai/docs/source/tutorials/quick-start-cli.rst

 If you don't already have an account, sign up at `the Valohai platform <https://app.valohai.com/>`_.

-After that, you can use ``vh login`` to login with the command-line client, just follow the instructions.
+After that, you can use ``vh login`` to login with the command-line client.
+Just follow the instructions.

 3. Create new project and configuration file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Next we'll use ``vh init`` wizard to create new project on Valohai and bootstrap ``valohai.yaml`` configuration file.
+Next we'll use the ``vh init`` wizard to create a new project on Valohai
+and bootstrap the ``valohai.yaml`` configuration file.

-The configuration will have a single **step** named 'Execute nvidia-smi' to see the status of the server GPU.
+The configuration will have a single **step** named 'Execute nvidia-smi' that
+simply prints the status of the server GPU using the ``nvidia-smi`` tool.

 .. code-block:: bash